Joyce Smith

 Joyce Esther Smith MBE (née Byatt, born 26 October 1937) is a British former long-distance runner.
 She broke the world record in the 3000 metres in 1971 and is a three-time medallist at the International/World Cross Country Championships, including winning in 1972.
 She went on to twice win the London Marathon, becoming the first British woman in history to run under 2:30 when winning in 1981 with 2:29:57, before further improving the British record to 2:29:43 when winning in 1982.
 She also competed in the 1500 metres at the 1972 Munich Olympics and finished 11th in the marathon at the 1984 Los Angeles Olympics, aged 46.

 Biography

 Smith was born in Stoke Newington, London, and began running competitively in the 1950s, at which time the longest distance for women in international competitions was 800 metres.
 She won the English National Crosscountry Championship (AAA) in 1959 and 1960.

-In 1965, she told Athletics Weekly that she intended to continue competing "for two more years at the most" and stopped running competitively in 1968.
+Smith became the national 1 mile champion after winning the British WAAA Championships title at the 1965 WAAA Championships. and during that year, she told Athletics Weekly that she intended to continue competing "for two more years at the most" and stopped running competitively in 1968.